averykhoo/data-science-training-package/README.md

 13. building a UI
-    *   UX is more of an art than a science, many books have been written, none of them can claim to be comprehensive
+    *   UX is more of an art than a science, many books have been written, none of them cover everything you need to know
-    *   TL;DR version:
-        the user wants to get their thing done as fast as possible, with minimal interaction and thinking,
+    *   but here's a TL;DR for UI: let the user get their thing done as fast as possible, with the fewest possible ways to get it wrong or misunderstand what happened, with minimal interaction per transaction, ideally not needing to read any instructions or even think about the process, and also don't make it ugly or irritating if you have to use it a thousand times (because they probably will have to)
-        and ideally no instruction-reading
-        (also, don't make it ugly or irritating)
+14. collecting usage stats / telemetry
+    *   inevitably, management will ask how many people are using your thing
+    *   you can't really answer "no clue" and still expect to get your bonus
-14. making it faster with better algorithms (do this last, don't prematurely optimize unless it's really too slow)
+15. making it faster with better algorithms (do this last, don't prematurely optimize unless it's really too slow)
-    *   time / space complexity
+    *   think about time / space complexity
+    *   an inverted index for search
     *   binary search in a sorted list (`bisect`)
-    *   dynamic programming, memoization (`lru_cache`), tail call elimination
+    *   dynamic programming, memoization (`lru_cache`), tail call elimination, loop unrolling
-    *   approx nearest neighbor lookup (`annoy`)
+    *   approx nearest-neighbor lookup (`annoy`, `scann`)
-    *   parallelism (`multiprocessing`), sync/async, locks, atomicity
+    *   parallelism (`multiprocessing`), async, locks, atomicity
     *   A* search (as opposed to BFS / DFS)
+    *   cython / numba / pypy